njszym/XRD-AutoAnalyzer/README.md

 python construct_model.py --min_angle=10.0 --max_angle=80.0
 ```

 The model creation process may require a substantial amount of computational resources depending on the size of the composition space considered.
-For example: performing all necessary steps to create a model in the Li-Mn-Ti-O-F space, which included 255 reference phases, required about 12 hours of computational runtime on 16 cores.
+For example: performing all necessary steps to create a model in the Li-Mn-Ti-O-F space, which included 255 reference phases, required about 4 hours of computational runtime on a single core.
 Required computational time should scale linearly with the number of reference phases.
 Similarily, time is reduced linearly with the number of cores used as all processes executed here are perfectly parallel (i.e., independent of one another).

 When the procedure is completed, a trained ```Model.h5``` file will be made available.